getify/You-Dont-Know-JS/types & grammar/ch3.md

 Each of the built-in native constructors has its own `.prototype` object -- `Array.prototype`, `String.prototype`, etc.

-These objects contain behavior unique to their particular object sub-type.
+These objects contain behavior unique to their particular object subtype.

 For example, all string objects, and by extension (via boxing) `string` primitives, have access to default behavior as methods defined on the `String.prototype` object.